ISISComputingGroup/ibex_developers_manual/Config-Upgrader.md

 **Note:** When the upgrade script is run the configurations will end up on the final version in the list, i.e. the one with a `None`.
 So the last entry in the list will be the configuration you are wishing to finally arrive at (and not e.g. a future version placeholder)

+Do not drop the previous last entry even if adding a new step that does nothing.
+Though this version may not have been deployed to any instruments, the config version will exist on a system test build server and probably some developer's machines too

 ## Creating a Production upgrade script

 To create a production config simply edit the `UPGRADE_STEPS` list in `upgrade.py`.
 Replace the None with `UpgradeStepNoOp()` and add a new tuple `("X.X.x", None)` to the list, don't forget the comma.
 E.g. from: